Nicole Phelps Claps Back at Critics After She Pumps Breast Milk at Husband Michael's Gala

 During a gala benefiting her husband’s foundation earlier this week, the wife of retired Olympic swimmer Michael Phelps took some time away from the festivities to pump milk for her 3-month-old son Beckett Richard.

-After receiving “so many comments” on a related Instagram Story, Nicole followed up with a selfie from the event showing her hair and makeup done up and a breast pad fully visible under her black sequined dress.
+After receiving “so many comments” on a related Instagram Story, Nicole followed up with a selfie from the event showing her hair and makeup done up and the Willow breast pump fully visible under her black sequined dress.

 “This was the longest stretch of time I was without Beckett since he was born.
 I knew he needed milk OFTEN and thankfully I had a milk runner to get him more,” wrote Nicole, 32.
 “I stepped away from our foundation gala to take a moment and pump — hands free 🙌🏼 — thankful I could sit with my back to the room we were in and get it done.”